 Sending the API key to the elmah.io API, is typically handled by the

 Elmah.Io.Client NuGet package.
 All integrations have a dependency to this package, which means that it will be automatically installed through NuGet.
 How you provide your API key depends on the integration you are installing.
 Some integrations expect the API key in a config file, while others, accept the key in C#.
 For details about how to provide the API key for each integration, click the various installation guides in the left menu.

 Besides a unique string representing an API key, each key can have a set of permissions.
 As default, API keys only have the Write Messages permission, which means that the key cannot be used to read data from your logs.
 In 99% of all scenarios, you will browse through errors using the elmah.io UI, which will require you to sign in using username/password or one of the supported social providers.
-In the case where you want to enable the
+In the case you want to enable one of the native UIs provided by different integrations (like the

 This article was brought to you by the elmah.io team. elmah.io is the best error management system for .NET web applications.
 We monitor your website, alert you when errors start happening and help you fix errors fast.